 The Corporation conducts its business through several committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are: Finance and General Purposes; Employment Policy; Performance Review and Quality; Remuneration; Search and Governance, and Audit.
-In addition, the Corporation sets up sub-groups to consider specific topics as needed, which included the Chairs' Meeting Group in the year which ceased to exist on 29 March 2023.
-It's membership and business was transferred to the work of the Search and Governance Committee.
+These committees are: Finance and General Purposes; Employment Policy (disbanded 20 March 2024); Performance Review and Quality; Remuneration; Search and Governance, and Audit and Risk.
+In addition, the Corporation sets up sub-groups to consider specific topics as needed, which included the Property Steering Group and the New Finance System Task and Finish Group.
 The Corporation has set up strategic liaison committees with the Borough Council of King's Lynn & West Norfolk and Fenland District Council to strengthen governor oversight of the College's relationships with the Councils.